 One of the world’s premier research universities, the University of Chicago helps lead the country in scientific and technological innovation in part through its management of two U.S. Department of Energy laboratories, Argonne and Fermilab, and the world-renowned Marine Biological Laboratory (MBL).
 UChicago has contributed its expertise as the prime contractor for Argonne National Laboratory since the lab’s founding in 1946 and as co-contractor with the Universities Research Association for Fermi National Accelerator Laboratory since 2007.
 UChicago and MBL formed an affiliation on July 1, 2013, that enhances both institutions’ missions of leadership and innovation in scientific research and education.
 The affiliation builds on shared values and historical ties between Chicago and the MBL, which was led by UChicago faculty members for the first four decades of its existence.

-Partnerships among the labs and UChicago facilitate collaborative research among UChicago faculty and students and national lab scientists and engineers—with some faculty holding joint appointments within the labs.
+Partnerships among the three labs and UChicago facilitate collaborative research among UChicago faculty and students and lab scientists and engineers—with some faculty holding joint appointments within the labs.
 These broadened research initiatives are strengthened by combining University and lab intellectual and physical resources, paving the way for greater impact in Illinois, the United States, and across the globe.

 Argonne National Laboratory